Happy New Year! This holiday season, give the gift of London!

 From behind the scenes at a West End theatre, to exploring themes and places in literature, the language-based sessions offer students unique opportunities to understand theme and place through our shared written and spoken language.

 Sessions ranging from art history to art making, including photo/video-themed sessions, provide students with opportunities to explore this rich city.
 Sessions include trips to world-class museums, as well as exploration of public art, both mainstream and underground.

-In these sessions, we will explore themes ranging from the Roman origins of London, Medieval England, the banking system and finance, parliamentary government and Britain during the World Wars.
+In these sessions, we will explore themes ranging from the Roman origins of London, Medieval England, the banking system and finance, parliamentary government, the monarchy and Britain during the World Wars.